Friday, 6 February 2026

 Crocus tommasinianus flowers concurrently with the Snowdrops and Winter Aconites.
 Another bulb bought to these shores in ancient times, this species is native to Bulgaria, Hungary and the Balkans.
 Sometimes called the Early Crocus or the Woodland Crocus.

-NB when you plant the bulbs in autumn make sure they are at least three or four inches down.
+Tip: when you plant "Tommies" in the autumn make sure they are at least three or four inches down.
 Squirrels love to eat the dry bulbs!
-Once the bulbs become established/moist they seem to lose interest in snacking on them.
+They seem to lose interest in snacking on them once the bulbs become established/moist.